1871fotc/1871fotc.github.io/docs/stories/lest-we-forget-navy.md

 ## Samanuddin <small>[(29‑9‑11)](https://brisbane.discovereverafter.com/profile/31842498 "Go to Memorial Information" )</small>

-[Sailor Samanuddin](https://oorlogsgravenstichting.nl/personen/133335/samanuddin) was born in Dacca in 1906 and was a sailor in the Dutch Merchant Navy.
+[Sailor Samanuddin](https://oorlogsgravenstichting.nl/personen/133335/samanuddin) was born in Dacca (now Dhaka, Bangladesh) in 1906 and was a sailor in the Dutch Merchant Navy.
 He died in Brisbane on 16 July 1943 aged 37.

 ## Further Reading